strimzi/strimzi.github.io/_posts/2020-08-26-enforce-custom-resource-policies-with-opa-gatekeeper.md

 Since the `ConstraintTemplate` is just a template, it does not have to know anything about the `strimzi.io/cluster` label.
 We can specify that in the constraint resource.
 You can create this `ConstraintTemplate` just by calling `kubectl apply` on it.
-`ConstraintTemplate` is a global resource.
-So you do not need to specify any namespace.
+`ConstraintTemplate` is a global resource so you do not need to specify any namespace.
 Once the template is created, you can do `kubectl get crds` and should see there a new custom resource definition named `k8srequiredlabels`.

 With the template ready, we have to create the constraint: